How to Create a Natural Skincare Routine for Day and Night

 Another one of my favorites from Mara is the Algae Retinol Face Oil.
 Unlike most retinol products, this one is suspended in natural oils (like meadowfoam and cannabis sativa seed) so it’s not as drying on my skin.
 I don’t get any of that telltale redness or peeling like I have seen with other retinol products, which allows me to use it nearly every single night without irritation.
 It’s hard to skip a day when I’ve seen an amazing increase in glowiness and a reduction in fine lines and blemishes from using it.
 Even though it’s made with natural sources of retinol (vitamin A), it’s still pretty potent, so I do suggest starting with one or two days per week before working your way up.

-Step 3: Weleda skin food Original Ultra Rich Cream
+Step 3: Moisturize with Weleda skin food Original Ultra Rich Cream

 Oh, Weleda, how I love thee.
 This Swiss brand has been around since the 1920s and has been a leader in organic, natural skincare ever since.
 This super rich face cream is probably its most popular product for its extremely hydrating formula that’s so thick, it almost feels like glue.
 Don’t let that scare you, though—once it warms up on your skin, it melts right in and turns to an oily finish.
 Ingredients like essential fatty acids, vitamin E, organic pansy and organic calendula flower extract have even helped repair my skin after an over-exfoliation incident.
 When I saw just how healing it was, I started adding it to my nightly skincare routine to help with general moisturizing.

-Step 4: Dr. Roebuck’s Down Under Collagen Boosting Eye Treatment
+Step 4: Smooth Under Eye Skin with Dr. Roebuck’s Down Under Collagen Boosting Eye Treatment

 This Australian skincare brand is one of my go-tos for truly natural products, and I’ve been a fan of its eye cream for years.
 It has a super thick texture, but the medley of oils and butters sinks easily into delicate skin.
 Plus, the addition of plant-based collagen helps smooth away fine lines and crow’s-feet, two of my main concerns these days.

-Step 5: Uma Oils Ultimate Brightening Face Oil
+Step 5: Seal in Moisture with Uma Oils Ultimate Brightening Face Oil

 Last up is one of my favorite products of all time: Uma Oils Ultimate Brightening Face Oil.
 I was introduced to this brand about a year ago, and I’ve already gone through three bottles of the stuff.
 It smells amazing thanks to sandalwood and rose essential oils, which also deeply hydrate skin for a lit-from-within glow.
 Before pressing four to five drops into my skin, I rub my palms together and breathe in the scent for aromatherapeutic benefits.
 Then I pat it into my skin as the last step of my routine until it’s absorbed.
 Because oil is thicker than water, it will act as a protective barrier to seal in all the moisture and nutrients from the rest of your routine.
 (If you put oil on before moisturizer, your creams won’t actually be able to penetrate your skin.)
 I seriously can tell if I don’t use this for a day or two—my skin is duller, drier and seriously unhappy.